aslamsyed/cim_code_exercise/README.md

 Cloud & REST APIdetails in WIKI: https://github.com/aslamsyed/cim_code_exercise/wiki/CIM-Ad-Campaign-Code-Exercise

-The following are not required but might be nice additions to the exercise. https://github.com/aslamsyed/cim_code_exercise/wiki/Nice-to-have
+Bonus: The following are not required but might be nice additions to the exercise. https://github.com/aslamsyed/cim_code_exercise/wiki/Nice-to-have